 Terry Fromson, managing attorney at the Women’s Law Project — a public interest law center devoted to women — said the proposed regulations would make universities less safe.

 “My concern has to do with how narrowly the proposed regulations define the responsibility of schools to respond to students who seek relief for sexual harassment,” Fromson said.
 “Because they would allow schools and the Department of Education’s Office of Civil Rights to ignore much of the sexual harassment that occurs in schools.”

 Under DeVos’ new rules, Fromson added that Penn would not be required to investigate harassment and assaults that occur in off-campus fraternity houses and other off-campus residencies.

 "These proposed rules seriously reduce what the school has to do and unfortunately take us back to the time when they did nothing — they're very concerning," Fromson said.

-Although schools can report stronger sexual assault standards, Fromson said the new standards offer no way to way to enforce if these stronger standards are actually occurring.
+Although schools can report stronger sexual assault standards, Fromson said the new standards offer no way to enforce if these stronger standards are actually occurring.

 Stephen MacCarthy, Vice President of University Communications, said the University currently had no comment on the guidelines.

 “We are still waiting for their final regulations to be published so that we can study the complete details of their new rules,” MacCarthy wrote in an emailed statement to The Daily Pennsylvanian.